Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Acknowledgments

 The authors thank John Rotrosen, Edward Nunes, and Marc Fishman for raising the research question in the Application and for helpful feedback.
-KER's time was supported by a grant from the National Institute on Drug Abuse (award number R00-DA042127), while MJvdL's time was supported by a grant from the National Institute of Allergy and Infectious Diseases (award number R01-AI074345).
-The X:BOT trial was supported by the National Institute on Drug Abuse, Clinical Trials Network (award numbers U10DA013046, UG1/U10DA013035, UG1/U10DA013034, U10DA013045, UG1/U10DA013720, UG1/U10DA013732, UG1/U10DA013714, UG1/U10DA015831, U10DA015833, HHSN271201200017C, and HHSN271201500065C).
+KER's time was supported by a grant from the National Institute on Drug Abuse (award no.~R00-DA042127), MJvdL's time was supported by a grant from the National Institute of Allergy and Infectious Diseases (award no.~R01-AI074345), and NSH's time was supported by a grant from the National Science Foundation (award no.~DMS-2102840).
+The X:BOT trial was supported by the National Institute on Drug Abuse, Clinical Trials Network (award no.'s U10DA013046, UG1/U10DA013035, UG1/U10DA013034, U10DA013045, UG1/U10DA013720, UG1/U10DA013732, UG1/U10DA013714, UG1/U10DA015831, U10DA015833, HHSN271201200017C, and HHSN271201500065C).